 Chantal Herbert is a Young Women’s Network Coordinator at the Angelou Centre.
 She is also an Audio Producer and the Founder/Director of Sister Shack CIC.
-Here she shares her reflections on the North East Culture Partnership’s Annual Forum.
+Here she shares her reflections on the North East Culture Partnership’s Annual Forum 2021.

-Throughout the global pandemic, I have attended several zoom conversations around culture, diversity, change, growth, and other jargon words that don’t mean a lot when the people behind them are in privileged positions of power.
+Throughout the global pandemic, I have attended several Zoom conversations around culture, diversity, change, growth, and other jargon words that do not hold value when the people behind them are in privileged positions of power.

 When I use the term privilege, I am not referencing a white, Cisgender person without disabilities.
-I am referencing people like myself who have been work, savings, a property, the ability to be employed if they choose to be and have been through higher education.
-Yes, I am a Black British womxn in the cultural sector, but I hold a position of power and privilege over many others.
+I am referencing people like myself who have been working, have savings, own property, and can be employed if they choose to be and have been through higher education.
+Yes, I am a Black British woman in the cultural sector, but I hold a position of power and privilege over many others.

-While “diverse” and inspiring, the hosts and speakers were the same diverse people put forward repeatedly, which is not reflective of the wider community.
-The speakers were well-chosen and topical, but there is still room for further representation.
-This predictability in choices offers little change to what we have seen many times over.
-How can we address change when the same individuals and organisations have the platform over and over again?
+While “diverse” and inspiring, the hosts and speakers were the same diverse people put forward repeatedly, which does not reflect the wider community.
+The speakers were well-chosen and topical, but there is room for further representation.
+This predictability in choices offers little change to what we have seen many times.
+How can we address change when the same individuals and organisations have the platform repeatedly?
 While they may be diverse and inclusive choices, who do they represent?
-The cultural sector is shifting and changing rapidly, but the representing voices are not.
-The idea of collectively working together will not work if we don’t hear the voices of those who are continuously left behind.
+The cultural sector is rapidly shifting, but the representing voices are not.
+The idea of collectively working together will only work if we hear the voices of those who are continuously left behind.
 I left the forum thinking, where are the young people?
-Where were the people from rural communities, and why are they not on these panels talking of their experiences and struggles within the sector and the pandemic?
+Where were the people from rural communities, and why are they not on these panels talking about their experiences and struggles within the sector and the pandemic?
 Why are their hopes and ideas for change not heard by the people in this forum or those in positions of power?
 Jesse Jackson states, “Inclusion is not a matter of political correctness.
 It is the key to growth.”
 This quote resonated with me throughout the forum.

-At the forum, I did feel that I had seen some productive and impactful ideas for change, but action cannot be measured simply by buzzwords and lip service.
-The most thought-provoking conversations seemed to happen in the chat, the small round tables lunches (which were sadly unattended but fully booked) and outside after the forum.
-Audience interaction was minimal, more Q&As and fewer speakers may have given much more scope for constructive ideas around change.
+At the forum, I saw some productive and impactful ideas for change, but action cannot be measured simply by buzzwords and lip service.
+The most thought-provoking conversations happened in the chat, the small round tables, lunches (sadly unattended but fully booked) and outside after the forum.
+Audience interaction could have been minimal; more Q&As and fewer speakers may have given much more scope for constructive ideas around change.

 The forum encouraged me to readdress my ideas of diversity, intersectionality and inclusion.
-It also inspired me to make sure that those who are underrepresented in social change, in future, will get the recognition that they deserve and importantly what is needed if the cultural sector’s survival and growth.
-It also highlighted my privilege and the position of power that I hold in the North East as a confident cultural sector worker and reinforced my need to represent those who may not have influence.
+It also inspired me to make sure that those who are underrepresented in social change in future will get the recognition that they deserve and, importantly, what is needed for the cultural sector’s survival and growth.
+It also highlighted my privilege and the position of power I held in the North East as a confident cultural sector worker and reinforced my need to represent those who may not have influence.

-Listening to Vici and Caroline’s experiences in the Adapt, Respond, Reach and Impact session was the closest I felt to an ignited fire and activism taking form.
-Their ideas around change, hearing their challenges and general challenge facts in the cultural sector were passionate and engaging.
-Stories such as these should be heard from various diverse speakers, not only two white older women (although disabilities were discussed at length) and white women facilitators.
+Listening to Vici and Caroline’s experiences in the Adapt, Respond, Reach, and Impact session was the closest I felt to an ignited fire and activism taking form.
+Their ideas around change and hearing their challenges and general challenge facts in the cultural sector were passionate and engaging.
+Stories such as these should be heard from various diverse speakers, including two white older women (although disabilities were discussed at length) and white women facilitators.

-The next annual forum should strive towards more actual activism, further, demonstrate the changes it has made and still has to make.
-It should strive to make organisations accountable for where they are going wrong and most importantly offer diverse programming, that does not rely on a particular demographic of “privileged” speakers.
-The thoughts of young people, those from a lower socioeconomic status, people who have left the cultural sector (to hear why), people from rural communities and “alternative” groups and individuals, would be welcomed and are needed.
+The following annual forum should strive towards more meaningful activism and further demonstrate the changes it has made and still has to make.
+It should strive to make organisations accountable for where they are going wrong and, most importantly, offer diverse programming that does not rely on a particular demographic of “privileged” speakers.
+The thoughts of young people, those from a lower socioeconomic status, people who have left the cultural sector (to hear why), people from rural communities and “alternative” groups and individuals would be welcomed and are needed.

-Most importantly, these forums must reach a wider audience by allowing the public to watch and rewatch and have a way to engage and interreact afterwards.
+Most importantly, these forums must reach a wider audience by allowing the public to watch and rewatch and have a way to engage and interact afterwards.